 This Salvation was not in the promise only but in the actual child bearing of Jesus Christ, the Messiah.
 We read again, 1 Timothy 2:15 “Yet she will be saved through child bearing”.
 Obviously, this has no reference to the fact of natural and ongoing childbirth.
 Billions of women bear children and have borne children from the beginning of time.
 Giving birth to children has never brought about their salvation from pain, sickness, disease, oppression, sin and death.

 The actual translation should be, “through the bearing of the Messiah (Christ)”.
 This is found in Lamsa translation from the Aramaic which is that used in the Syrian Orthodox Church.
 As we examine the accounts in Genesis, it would appear that Eve showed faith in Christ, the promised Messiah, before Adam did.
-The grace of God touched her.
 The deception in Eve and in all women, is removed by faith in Jesus Christ.
 Thus all women who believe (if they continue in faith and love and holiness with self-restraint) take part in the promise to Eve and her faith in the birth of the Seed.
 Faith takes place of deception.

 This means that as a body, all women believers are united to Eve in the bearing of the Messiah (the promised Seed).
 O, blessed truth!
 O, blessed promise!
 O, wondrous grace of God!
 Galatians 4:4 reads, “God sent his Son.
 He took birth from a woman”.